rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 + Analysis of the life cycle profile -- Identify and divide the product's operational life into "situations", each representing a distinct environment (e.g., storage, transport, flight, operation).
 Each situation is further broken into events of sub-situations (e.g., take-off, cruise, landing), characterised qualitatively by factors such as vibration type, shock, temperature, acoustics.
 + Collection of real environment data -- Quantify each situation using measured time histories of PSDs.
 Parameters include vibration amplitudes, temperature ranges, and durations.
 + Synopsis of data -- The collected data from all events within a situation are condensed into representative spectra,
-  - Compute Shock Response Spectra (SRS) for shock events.
+  - Compute SRS for shock events.
-  - Compute Extreme Response Spectra (ERS) and Fatigue Damage Spectra (FDS) for vibration events.
+  - Compute ERS and FDS for vibration events.
   - Determine statistical descriptors such as the mean, standard deviation, and variation coefficient for each frequency band.
   - Combine the results - for shocks, by enveloping all SRS curves anf for vibrations, by summing FDS curves and enveloping ERS curves.
   - The result of this stage is one representative set of spectra per situation - an SRS, an ERS, and an FDS.